marshallm94/Concentrated_Solar_Power/Predicting_DNI.md

 ### Feature Engineering

-In addition to creating my target variables as shown above, for each observation I 15 new variables, with the DNI measurement of the timestamp *t* minutes back. (i.e for observation *i*, the variable named DNI_T_minus2 would be the time would be the DNI measurement of observation *i - 2*)
+In addition to creating my target variables as shown above, for each observation, I created 15 new variables, with the DNI measurement of the timestamp *t* minutes back. (i.e for observation *i* at timestamp *x*, the variable named DNI_T_minus2 would be the DNI measurement of observation *i - 2* at timestamp *x - 2*)

+This allows the information that relates the recent past to the present and future to be contained when the observations are randomized for cross validation.

 ### EDA